 Section 7.
 Share Check Authority

 (b) Other Account Transaction Initiated Off-Premises.
-The Board may permit Credit Union members to use authorized electronic means whether card-based, services to access their account information, and initiate payments, withdrawals, transfers and deposits.
+The Board may permit Credit Union members to use authorized electronic means, whether card-based, computer-based, or other remote services, to access their account information and initiate payments, withdrawals, transfers, and deposits.

 Article IX: Loan Approval Authority

 The President shall grant loan approval authority to one or more employees, and establish delegated loan approval as authorized by the Board.
 Each year, at the organizational meeting, the Board shall reaffirm delegated loan approval authority that has been granted the President and other delegated employees.
 Employees with loan approval authority shall maintain full and correct records of all actions taken.
 These records shall be prepared in a timely fashion.

 Article X: Loans - Acting on Loan Applicants

 Section 1.
 Loan Policies; Applications

 (a) All loans made by the Credit Union shall be made in accordance with applicable law, these Bylaws and written loan policies established by the Board.

 (b) Subject to the rules established by the Office of Credit Unions, the Credit Union may participate with other lenders in a loan, provided the Credit Union acting alone could make the type of loan contemplated.